antoinelin/rethemes/README.md

 Note: `defaultTheme` is Based on `themes`.
 If `defaultTheme` is not includes in `themes` it will be added.

+Note 2: all strings in `themes` are inferred as a union type (Theme) dispatched to the context and hook (you will have the auto-completion each time you should be able to update or access to it).

 <!-- CONTRIBUTING -->
 ## Contributing